mmgreiner/mmgreiner.github.io/_posts/23-08-05-mermaid.md

 - in the relevant posts, include it: {% raw %}{% include mermaid.html %}{% endraw %}.

-- Now mark the diagramm with `<pre class="mermaid"`.
-Unfortunately, normal code blocks translate to `class="language-mermaid"`, which is not caught by the [mermaid] initialize function.
+- Now mark the diagramm with the element `<pre class="mermaid">`.
+Unfortunately, normal code blocks translate to `<code class="language-mermaid">`, which is not caught by the [mermaid] initialize function.

 Example: